 - The on-site supervisor must submit to the Internship Supervisor/Internship Specialist/Career Advancement Center a letter or other approved documentation that offers the student an internship and includes a written job description.
-The letter must be on company letterhead and must be signed by the on-site supervisor.
+Letters must be on company letterhead and must be signed by the on-site supervisor.

 - The on-site supervisor must meet regularly with the intern to evaluate the intern’s progress and to assess the appropriateness of the intern’s duties, reporting this information to the Internship Supervisor/Internship Specialist at least monthly.

 - At the end of the internship, the on-site supervisor must submit to the Internship Supervisor/Internship Specialist a written evaluation of the student’s performance.
 The evaluation must include a description of the duties performed by the intern as well as the intern’s level of performance and progress during the internship.

 Internship Supervisor/Internship Specialist Responsibilities

 - The Internship Supervisor/Internship Specialist must maintain regular contact with the intern and the intern’s on-site supervisor, either in-person, by telephone, or e-mail.

 - The Director of Internships will maintain a master list of the Internship Supervisor/Internship Specialists, the on-site supervisors, and the students assigned to them.